Table of Contents

 If you have a valid work permit, and you submit your PRRA application by the deadline on the enclosed Notification Regarding a Pre-Removal Risk Assessment, you can work until a decision is made on your application, or the date on which your permit expires, whichever occurs first.

 If you do not have a valid work permit, and you submit your PRRA application on time, you may apply for a work permit up until such time as a decision is made on your application.
 To obtain a permit, refer to the Application to Change Conditions or Extend Your Stay in Canada – Worker (IMM 5553).
-It is illegal to work in Canada without a permit issued by Citizenship and Immigration Canada.
+It is illegal to work in Canada without a permit issued by IRCC.

 This is NOT your first PRRA application or you are submitting your application late